neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-js.md

 <span data-js="generated-email">...</span>
 ```

-When the user submits the form, display the generated email in the `<span>` below the form.
+Display the generated email in the `<span>` below the form when the user submits the form.

-Do the same for the other operation, this time with just one field of `type=email`, that populates a span with the guessed complete name of the user (e.g. Jane Doe).
+Do the same for the other operation, this time with just one field of `type=email`, that populates a `span` with the guessed complete name of the user (e.g., Jane Doe).

 [A possible solution can be found here](https://codesandbox.io/s/self-learning-email-solution-45sz7y?file=/src/index.js:0-2229).

-## Function call order
+## Function Call Order

 > Required Sessions:
 >
-> - JS Functions 1 & 2
+> - JS Functions

-To understand how a computer handles function calls, we have to think like one.
-Without going to deep in what a [call stack](https://en.wikipedia.org/wiki/Call_stack) is, the general idea is that the nested function calls take precedence, much like mathematical expressions:
+To understand how computers handle function calls, think like one.
+Without diving to deeply into the [call stack](https://en.wikipedia.org/wiki/Call_stack), the idea is that nested function calls take precedence, similar to mathematical expressions:

 ```js
 [(2 + 3) * 4] / (6 - 2);
 ```

-First the operations between round parenthesis are evaluated, and replaced with their result:
+First, the operations within parentheses are evaluated and replaced with their result:

 ```js
 [5 * 4] / 4;
 ```

-Then it's the turn of operation in square brackets:
+Then the operation in square brackets:

 ```js
 20 / 4;
 ```

-And the last operation yields 5.
+And the final operation yields 5.

-If we translate this to JavaScript with the aid of custom defined `sum`, `subtract`, `multiply` and `divide` functions, we have:
+If we translate this to JavaScript using custom `sum`, `subtract`, `multiply`, and `divide` functions, we have:

 ```js
 function sum(a, b) {